-Intervertebral discs lie between each vertebra in the spinal column and provide shock absorption for the spine.
-These “spongy” discs also prevent the bony vertebrae from rubbing against each other when the body moves.
+An intervertebral disc is located between most of the vertebrae in the spinal column and provides shock absorption for the spine.
+These elastic, tough discs also prevent the vertebrae from rubbing against each other when the body moves.

 The intervertebral discs play a crucial role in the overall health and functioning of the spine.
 However, because the discs are integral to a healthy spine, they are also susceptible to damage throughout the years.
 Understanding the purpose of an intervertebral disc will help you make daily choices to protect your overall spine health.

 Intervertebral discs are able to absorb the shock and stress of everyday movement because they are made of a gel-like nucleus and a tough, elastic outer layer.

 The outer layer of the disc is a tough material made of collagen fibers that help attach the disc to surrounding vertebrae.
 The nucleus is made of a jellylike substance made of water and protein.
 These two components work together to allow the disc to absorb the shock of daily movements and pressure on the spine while still maintaining the proper structure and space between the vertebrae.

 Over time, due to natural aging combined with constant pressure from the surrounding vertebrae the discs will slowly begin to deteriorate.
 When this happens, certain degenerative conditions may develop, such as a herniated disc or bulging disc.